tttapa/Arduino-Debugging/Desktop-Example/README.md

 ## Compiling

-Open a terminal in this folder, and run:
+To compile a version without debugging, open a terminal in this folder, and run:
 ```sh
 make
 ```

-To compile a version without debugging.
+To compile a version with debugging, run:

-Run
 ```sh
 make debug
 ```
-To compile a version with debugging.

-To execute the result, just run
+To execute the result, just run:
 ```sh
 ./Desktop-Example
 ```